applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/pairwise-alignment.md

 >>> print(random_sequence(DNA, 50))
 ```

 Now we'll define a loop where we align random pairs of sequences of increasing length, and compile the time it took to align the sequences.
 Here we want programmatic access to the runtimes, so we're going to use [Python's ``timeit`` module](https://docs.python.org/3/library/timeit.html) (which the ``%timeit`` magic function is based on).
+The computer's doing a lot of work here, even though these are relatively small sequences, so this may take over a minute or so.

 ```python
 >>> times = []